lurchmath/quill-test/notes.md

 Later we will need a nice UI with menus, submenus, keyboard shortcuts, etc.

+# Cleanup

+ 1. Make the groups module not show buttons on the toolbar by default, but you have to request them with the options you provide to the module at installation time.

 # New development

+ 1. Is it possible to draw Regions in such a way that a region spanning only two lines looks like two disjoint rects, rather than one big octagon?
+Consider the situation when the end of one line begins a group with just one word, which then wraps onto the next line, for just one word.
+The octagon looks very bad in such a case, and two rects would be better.
  1. Create a tooltip class with the following features.
      * At construction time, you give it the element over which it will float.
      * It constructs a DIV and lets you fill it with whatever HTML you want.